Zorgont/2022_2023-introduction_to_distributed_technologies-k4111c-plakhotniuk_v_a/article/article.md

 Also, there are a few options for the test - number of VUs (Virtual Users).
 So test starts with 0 VU, then during first 5 seconds, this number will be increased up to 300.
 After 2 minutes, number of VUs will be equals 500.
 Finally, during last 30 seconds number of VUs will be decreased to 0.
-To get more information about k6 tests you can visit official documentation https://k6.io/docs.
+To get more information about k6 tests you can visit [official documentation](https://k6.io/docs).

 During test performing, k6 will store lots of metrics to the metric source.
 By default, k6 simply store them inside and after the end of testing show statistic as it present below: